Ludgrove School: Profile

 Class sizes are small, with an average of 12.
 It is one of only a few single-sex boarding-only prep schools that remain in England — most competitors in Berkshire are primarily geared towards day pupils.
 Admission is determined on a "first come first served basis" and it is possible to put a boy down for entry immediately after birth.
 Ludgrove is accredited by the Royal National Children's SpringBoard Foundation, and as of 2021, 6 per cent of boys were on means-tested bursaries ranging up to 100 per cent of fees.
 Cricket is regarded as the biggest sport, although football is also very popular.
 Most staff live on-site.

 Occupying 130 acres of grounds, Ludgrove is one of the last remaining prep schools in England to provide full fortnightly boarding.
 With its extensive sports facilities, which feature a nine-hole golf course, swimming pool, tennis courts, and 11 pitches, school life is reportedly predicated on a link between sporting activity and positive academic performance.
 Most leavers depart for either Eton, Harrow, Radley, or Winchester.
 Alumni, known as Old Ludgrovians, include among others, the Prince of Wales, the Duke of Sussex, British politician and Prime Minister Alec Douglas-Home, historian Alistair Horne, investigative journalist Paul Foot, and adventurer Bear Grylls.

-Facilities include an all-weather astroturf pitch; nine-hole golf course, hard tennis courts, 20-metre indoor pool, squash courts, and Eton fives courts.
-In June 2021 the school welcomed back old boy Bear Grylls to officially open the new £2.5m Exploration Centre.
+Facilities include an all-weather AstroTurf pitch; nine-hole golf course, hard tennis courts, 20-metre indoor pool, squash courts, and Eton fives courts.
+In June 2021 the school welcomed back former pupil Bear Grylls to officially open the new £2.5m Exploration Centre.